LPCIC/elpi/ELPI.md

 Note that in the second example `W` is not instantiated.
 When an argument is flagged as `i` then its value is matched against the clauses' corresponding pattern.
-`??` is the pattern for flexible input.
+`uvar is the pattern for flexible input.
 Such flexible term can be used in the rest of the clause by naming it with `as Name`

 ### Mode and type declaration